Yay Panlilio

-Valeria "Yay" Panlilio (1913–1978), known as Colonel Yay, was an American/Filipina journalist, radio announcer, and guerrilla leader during World War II in the Philippines.
-After the war she married the commander of Marking Guerrillas, Marcos Villa Agustin.
+Valeria "Yay" Panlilio (1913–1978), known as Colonel Yay, was an American-Filipina journalist, radio announcer, and guerrilla leader during World War II in the Philippines.
+After the war she married the commander of the Marking Guerrillas, Marcos Villa Agustin.
 She was awarded the United States Medal of Freedom for her wartime activities.

 Early life

 Yay Panlilio's mother, Valentina, came to the United States from the Philippines as a stowaway.
 Panlilio was born in 1913 in Denver.
 Her father was an Irish-American.
 Her mother later married a Filipino named Ildefonso Corpus.
 Yay's half-brother was named Raymond.
 The family moved around "living in tenements, boxcars, ranch shacks, and through one severe Colorado winter we had survived in a canvas tent."
 When Yay was 16 she married Eduardo Panlilio, nine years older than her and a mining engineer.
 In the early 1930s the couple moved to the Philippines and Panlilio gave birth to three children: a daughter, Rae (born c.
 1932) and sons, Edward (b. c.
 1935) and Curtis (b. c.
 1938).
 The couple separated before World War II.
 Eduardo worked and lived in Palawan and Yay remained in Manila.